 Squirrelpox was considered absent from Europe until a new variant was isolated from a juvenile Red squirrel submitted for post-mortem at the Catalan wildlife rehabilitation centre in north-east Spain during July 2010 after being runover.
 In a note to The Veterinary Record, Elena Obon and colleagues described lesions to the ear tips, paws and tail of the squirrel that they “considered suspicious of a poxvirus infection”.
 It is noteworthy that there are no records of Grey squirrels in Spain and, unlike the SQPV described from the UK, the disease didn't produce lesions on the eyelids or lips.
 Despite an expanding Grey squirrel population in Italy, I am not aware of any cases of SQPV from the country.
 In a recent paper to Emerging Infectious Diseases, Gudrun Wibbelt and colleagues described a new variant of SQPV, that they name “Berlin Squirrelpox Virus”, genetically distinct from that found in the UK but that has apparently been circulating in the Berlin area for the past decade.

 More recently, Red squirrels have been found infected with the bacteria Mycobacterium lepromatosis or M. leprae, the species that cause leprosy.
 In a paper to the journal Science in November 2016 a team of 18 microbiologists from eight institutes from Mexico and across Britain and Ireland report that leprosy has been found in Reds from Scotland, the Isle of Wight and Brownsea Island.
-In all they analysed tissue samples from 114 animals from Britain and Ireland and found evidence of leprosy from all the locations – all 25 squirrels tested from Brownsea Island tested positive for the bacteria.
-The researchers concluded that 21% of the squirrels without clinical symptoms and all 13 with clinical symptoms harboured leprosy bacilli.
+In all they analysed tissue samples from 114 animals from Britain and Ireland and found evidence of leprosy from all the locations, although prevalence varied considerably—all 25 squirrels tested from Brownsea Island were positive for leprosy, while only one of 92 samples from the Isle of Wight yielded the bacteria (a male runover in Freshwater during 2016).
+In the case of the Isle of Wight, a retrospective analysis of records and photographs by Helen Butler published in 2019 suggests at least two other probable cases in the island's reds, both from Quarr Woods, but that leprosy is unlikely to be a significant cause of mortality among this population.
+The researchers of the Science paper concluded that 21% of the squirrels without clinical symptoms and all 13 with clinical symptoms harboured leprosy bacilli.
 In their paper, they also describe the clinical symptoms of the disease, which include hair loss, extensive swelling of the snout, lips, eyelids, ears and feet.

 “Historically, this route of transmission is made viable by the common usage of squirrel for fur and meat in the medieval period and it is known that squirrel fur was imported into East Anglia from Scandinavia and the Baltic region.”